spliffitup/spliffitup/README.md

 Look at strawpage for more info
 </div>
 <div align="center">
 It may be hard to read.
-If so, let me know please, and I'll fix it!
+If so, let me know please and I'll fix it!
 </div>
 <p align="center">
 <img width="107px" height="74px" src="https://file.garden/aTN1R0deYkPxCX0D/luna.gif">